-The maximum setting is designed for heating liquids only; it is not designed for heating food.
+The maximum setting is for heating liquids.
 To protect the appliance, the maximum power of the microwave is gradually reduced to 600 W during the first few minutes.
 Full power is made available again after a cooling period.

 Setting the microwave combined with a type of heating